 Mökander’s home institution is the University of Oxford, where he is pursuing a doctorate in philosophy under the supervision of Luciano Floridi, Professor of Philosophy and Ethics of Information at the Oxford Internet Institute (OII).
 Mökander’s doctoral research is funded through an Oxford-AstraZeneca studentship.

-Academically, Mökander holds masters in Social Science of the Internet from the University of Oxford, and a Master of Science in engineering, economics and management from Linköping University in Sweden.
+Academically, Mökander holds one MSc in Social Science of the Internet from the University of Oxford, and one MSc in Industrial Engineering and Management from Linköping University in Sweden.
 Prior to joining the OII, Mökander was posted at the Swedish Trade & Invest Council in New Delhi, India, where he facilitated international industrial R&D projects.

 For an overview of Mökander published work, visit his Google Scholar page.